Men of Steele, Book 5

 Not fun, but important facts:

 - Child pornography is devastating to its victims.
 Want to help?
-The Innocence Justice Foundation, lists actions steps that one can take to stop child pornography.
+The Innocent Justice Foundation, lists actions steps that one can take to stop child pornography.
 In addition, the National Center for Missing and Exploited Children offers tons of information on child safety, and operates a Cyber Tipline for reporting information you may have about a child being exploited online.

 - If you think someone you know is considering suicide, encourage them to get help or call a lifeline.
 (And if it’s you, please talk to someone in person or on the phone who can help.
 The world needs you.)
 In the U.S., call the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255) to reach a trained counselor.
 Use that same number and press “1” to reach the Veterans Crisis Line.
 The Mayo Clinic has more suggestions for how to help in their article entitled “Suicide: What to do when someone is suicidal.”